harjoitukset/typescript-users-and-posts-v2/readme.md

 >
 > * Task 1: *filterOutDeletedPosts*
 >
->   The first task is to implement the [*filterOutDeletedPosts* function](./src/filtering.ts).
+>   Your first task is to implement a [*filterOutDeletedPosts* function](./src/filtering.ts).
 We've received complaints from our customers about deleted posts appearing in the listings.
 It's absolutely crucial that posts with a *deletedAt* timestamp are filtered out without fail.
 >
 > * Task 2: *mapPostsToUsers*
 >
 >   The second task involves creating a [*mapPostsToUsers* function](./src/mapping.ts).
-The previous implementation relied heavily on nested logic and *console.log* statements, making it incredibly challenging for our testers to conduct unit tests and for other teams to use the code.
+The previous implementation relied heavily on nested logic and *console.log* statements, making it incredibly challenging for our testers to conduct unit tests and for other teams to reuse the code.
 >
->   This function will be instrumental in associating posts with users.
+>   This function will be instrumental in associating posts with users both on the command line and in our brand new REST api.
 >
 > * Task 3: *sortPostsByPublishedDate*
 >